 Although the number of English Speakers of Other Languages enrolled in schools in Santa Rosa District is relatively small, that number changes frequently as new families move into the area.
 The terminology used to refer to these students is sometimes confusing; an ESOL student and an English Language Learner (ELL) are one and the same.
 Typically ESOL (English for Speakers of Other Languages) is used to refer to the programs, while English Language Learners (ELLs) is the term applied to the students.

 Twenty or more different languages are spoken by our English Language Learners including some of the following: Spanish, Vietnamese, Tagalog , Korean, German, Russian, Chinese, Arabic, Polish, Punjabi, Pohnpeians, Chuukese, Portuguese, Thai, and French.
 Approximately half of Santa Rosa's ELLs speak Spanish.

-This web page has been specifically designed with useful links for teachers who have ESOL students in their
+This web page has been specifically designed with useful links for teachers who have ELLs in their classrooms.

 Teaching Strategies -

 New hires in Santa Rosa County sign a Preservice Agreement that delineates the required ESOL inservice and the timelines for completion.
 Meeting these requirements is a condition of continued employment.